A little story…

 2. ATTITUDE: What is the proper attitude for homework?
 Homework is for the CHILD.
 Trust that your child’s teachers have your child’s best interests at heart and are creating assignments that are age and developmentally appropriate.
 Accept that your child will have to work hard at homework and that the harder your child works, the better for the child.

 3. WHAT HOMEWORK IS AND WHAT IT IS NOT: Homework is a tool that teachers use.
 It is to allow children a space to review and practice what was learned in school.
 Homework will help your child learn how to use different resources to find information, conduct an in-depth exploration of topics, and apply and extend the skills they learned.
 It will teach independent learning, self-discipline, and responsibility for a young student.
-Homework is not a punishment, but homework is also not optional.
+Homework is not a punishment, but homework is also not optional (okay, I know there are entire countries that have eliminated homework; we’re not there yet).
 Lastly, homework does not take a back seat to sports or other extracurricular activities.

 4. THE COST OF HOMEWORK: Homework takes TIME.
 Age and skill of a child will most likely dictate the time a child spends on their homework.
 This is where Effective Moms will need to exercise good judgment.
 There is nothing wrong with communicating any concerns to your child’s teacher if homework time exceeds what they deem appropriate.
 Often times a simple phone conversation will clear up any misunderstandings on homework policies.